Waffleer/Tournament-Discord-Bot/README.md

         - adds a player under a team

-        - changes player information to the team as well
+        - changes player information to the team

     def removeTeamPlayer(user, serverName, teamName, playerName):

-        - adds a player under a team
+        - removes a player under a team

-        - changes player information to the team as well
+        - changes player information to the "" team